 - A classic Chinese tea in its Taiwanese version.

-- Made in a glass tea ware, teapot, gaiwan or glass will give you an extra of enjoyment.
+- Made in glassware, teapot, gaiwan or glass, it will give you extra enjoyment.